 It is up to you to understand what drives them to share content and use that to your advantage.
-You could incentivise your audience by bringing like-minded individuals together in social gatherings by giving away coffee coupons, or host events through social media.
+You could incentivise your audience by bringing like-minded individuals together in social gatherings by giving away coffee coupons or hosting events through social media.
 This brings you fans and super fans alike.

 2. Create Superfans

-If you strike a debate on Xbox vs Playstation, Android vs iOS, or AMD vs Nvidia you will receive some passionate responses from both camps.
-Every business needs dedicated fans like these, these people will serve as early adopters for business’ products or services and promote them both enthusiastically and loudly.
+If you strike up a debate on Xbox vs Playstation, Android vs iOS, or AMD vs Nvidia you will receive some passionate responses from both camps.
+Every business needs dedicated fans like these, these people will serve as early adopters of business products or services and promote them both enthusiastically and loudly.
 If these superfans are online, they will be dedicated evangelists who will bring others equally dedicated superfans.
 This activity will bring hoards of fans in.

 If you create an environment where these fans thrive, their dedication will be rewarded.
-Give them sneak peaks, early testing opportunities, public acknowledgement of their efforts for your brand and they will help you generate greater revenue.
+Give them sneak peeks, early testing opportunities, and public acknowledgement of their efforts for your brand and they will help you generate greater revenue.

 3. Lots of reviews